-(Volumn 1), p.
+Shoghi Effendi, The Light of Divine Guidance (Volumn 1), p.
 58

-The reader should know a little more about this particular Bahá'í School which the Guardian called a vital national institution.
-It was located on one of the sun-lit hill tops of orchards and vineyards overlooking the broad Neckar valley just south-east of Stuttgart.
+The reader should know a little more about this particular Bahá'í School13 which the Guardian called a vital national institution.
+It is located on one of the sun-lit hilltops of orchards and vineyards overlooking the broad Neckar valley just south-east of Stuttgart.
 'Abdu'l-Bahá had visited the immediate neighborhood in 1913, exactly nine years after car maker Gottlieb Daimler had started his world famous concern at nearby Untertürkheim.
-Very much like the school at Green Acre, Maine, the Esslingen Bahá'í School 13 soon gained international renown.
-Among the early visitors from abroad were Mary Maxwell, later revered as Rúhíyyih Khánum, Tarázu'lláh Samandarí 14, Canada's Marion Jack15, Martha Root16, and many others, too numerous to mention here.
+Very much like the school at Green Acre, Maine, the Esslingen Bahá'í School soon gained international renown.
+Among the early visitors from abroad were Mary Maxwell, today revered as Rúhíyyih Khánum, Tarázu'lláh Samandarí14, Canada's Marion Jack15, Martha Root16, and many others, too numerous to mention here.

-Among those who made it a very special point of attending the Esslingen Summer Schools was a pleasant gentleman17 who represented Hitler's government in Berlin.
-I was told by those who met him that he seemed genuinely interested, participated in discussions, and always asked for the latest Bahá'í literature.
+Among those who made it a very special point of attending the Esslingen Summer Schools was a pleasant gentleman who represented Hitler's government in Berlin17.
+I was told by those who met him that he seemed genuinely interested, participated in the discussions, and always asked for the latest Bahá'í literature.
 One can imagine how thrilled everybody was.
-Here, at last, was a national government that showed an interest in the Teachings.
+Here, at last, was a national government that showed interest in the Bahá'í Teachings.
 There was high optimism that some of the spirit may eventually rub off.
-Nowadays there is similar optimism whenever a government approaches the Universal House of Justice.
-I understand that the friends stayed in close touch with this man even between summer schools and sent him new Bahá'í books just as soon as they came off the press.
+Nowadays there is similar optimism every time a government approaches the Universal House of Justice.
+I understand that between summer schools the friends stayed in close touch with this man and sent him new Bahá'í books just as soon as they came off the press.